Let users personalize visuals in a report

 Use Perspectives for a more focused view

 For Personalize visuals, you can use Perspectives to choose a subset of a model that provides a more focused view.
-Choosing a subset can be helpful when working with a large data model, allowing you to focus on a manageable subset of fields, and not overwhelm report readers with the full collection of fields in that large model.
+Choosing a subset can be helpful when working with a large data model, allowing you to focus on a manageable subset of fields.
+Choosing a subset can also help to not overwhelm report readers with the full collection of fields in that large model.

 Keep the following considerations in mind when working with perspectives: